grig23/primetime.en/help/android-reference-implementation/set-up-dev-environment/exploring-code/config-provider.md

 ---
 description: The ConfigProvider class gets the configuration for the media player.
 You must implement the configuration interface so the feature managers can read the configuration information.
-seo-description: The ConfigProvider class gets the configuration for the media player.
-You must implement the configuration interface so the feature managers can read the configuration information.
-seo-title: ConfigProvider
 title: ConfigProvider
-uuid: 2467a617-6413-4b5d-9710-894cdc751b26
 ---

 # ConfigProvider {#configprovider}